Surbhi992/secure-file-transfer/README.md

 ## 📌 Overview

-This project implements a secure file transfer system that allows users to upload and download files between a client and server using encryption.
-The goal is to ensure data confidentiality during transmission and safe storage on the server.
+This project is a secure file transfer system developed using Python.
+It enables safe file upload and download between a client and server by applying encryption techniques to ensure data confidentiality during transmission and storage.

 ---

 ## 🚀 Features

-* AES-based file encryption and decryption
+* 🔒 AES-based encryption and decryption
+* 📤 Secure file upload to server
-* Secure file upload and download
+* 📥 Secure file download from server
-* Client-server architecture using Flask
+* 🖥️ Client-server architecture using Flask
-* Encrypted file storage on server
+* 📁 Encrypted file storage on server
-* Lightweight and easy-to-run project
+* ⚡ Lightweight and easy to run

 ---